 Challenge the list.
 “Sometimes all it takes to keep your sanity is to drop just one thing,” says Burton.
 Ask yourself: “What item here least reflects what matters most to me?”

 Reassess every Friday.
 Gina Trapani, editor of Lifehacker.com, a website dedicated to time-saving technology tips, is a huge fan of this approach.
 On Friday afternoons, she sets aside a half hour to go through what she accomplished, personally and professionally, and to map out the next week.
 (Even a five-minute version of her ritual can do the trick.)
 “This helps me remember my priorities,” says Trapani.
 This also reminds her that it’s impossible to do everything.
 “When you’re realistic about how much you can do in a day,” she says, “you’re so much happier.”
 And isn’t that the point?

 Let’s face it: Your new schedule is going to be under siege by everything from big projects to good old procrastination.
 To ensure that you stay on-task, try these tips.

 - Do just a dash of whatever it is you’re avoiding.
 “Work on the task for a short period of time―perhaps as little as one minute,” says Merlin Mann, creator of 43folders.com, a time-management blog.
 “When you realize how much anxiety was created in your head, you’ll give yourself the jolt needed to follow it through.”

 - Break projects into pieces.
 The optimal amount of time to spend on a task is 40 to 90 minutes.
 After that, take a break to recharge.
-And keep in mind that work expands to fill the time available for its completion.
+Keep in mind that work will expand to fill the time available for its completion.
 When you give yourself incremental deadlines, you’re more likely to get things done quickly.

 - Take rest seriously.
 Not only will you feel better but you’ll also be more efficient.
 “When people are scattered, they perceive that they don’t have enough time,” says Valorie Burton.